Watch Memphis in ActionBook a demo

 The future of databases must solve all the problems that SQL stream developers face now.

-Even though SQL was designed to work with static data, it is also great for working with streaming data.
-Let's list the main advantages of using SQL for real-time streaming.
+Even though traditional data manipulation languages were designed to work with static data, they are also great for working with streaming data.
+Let’s list the main advantages of using a data manipulation language for real-time streaming.

 You should use different semantics for processing streaming data and data at rest.
 This is because data streams are initially ordered in time, since they are events that occur one after another, and tables model the current state of the world.